 -77.08,38.90,-76.99,38.95.
 With those parameters set, your query for

-Constitution Ave will only return street addresses in the DC Metro area, and will not include features you’re not interested in, such as
+Constitution Ave will only return street addresses in the DC Metro area, and will not include features you’re not interested in (like

 The Mapbox Geocoding API accepts a